 Should the dog attack, put any item at your disposal in between you and the dog in the hopes they will draw the dog’s attention.
 Jackets, purses or large items like bicycles are all useful in distracting a dog and allowing you to escape.
 However, if you cannot avoid the dog attack, protect yourself by curling into a ball and staying as still and possible until the dog leaves.

-Take Medical Precautions if You’ve Suffered a Bite
+Take Medical Precautions If You’ve Suffered A Bite

 After you’ve suffered dog bites, it is important that you take immediate steps to treat your wounds.
 Because dogs can carry blood borne diseases, like rabies, you should clean any wounds with warm water and soap, making sure to completely dry the area afterwards.
 Once you’ve cleaned the wound, you should call your doctor for advice and for additional wound care as needed.
 Finally, because the dog may attack other people, it is a necessity to report the attack to animal control so that they can issue a warning and search for the dangerous animal.

-Get Compensation for Preventable Dog Bites
+Get Compensation For Preventable Dog Bites

 Suffering a dog bite can be a very traumatic experience that can diminish your quality of life in a number of different ways.
 While some dog attacks are unpreventable, others come from the negligence of inattentive dog owners.
-If you’ve suffered dog bites because of the fault of another, then you deserve compensation, and the best way to get that compensation is by receiving representation from the attorneys at Heuser & Heuser, LLP.
+If you’ve suffered dog bites because of the fault of another, then you deserve compensation, and the best way to get that compensation is by receiving representation from the personal injury attorneys at Heuser & Heuser, LLP.
 We have the litigation experience to expertly handle a wide variety of personal injury lawsuits, including wrongful dog bites.
 Following a dog bite, make sure to contact us right away so that we can start fighting for your just compensation.